MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/adopt.md

 - Modernization lowers the total cost of ownership (TCO) while driving security, performance, and efficiency.
 - Innovation is where defense organizations start building cloud native solutions to meet data needs.

 There are a few important considerations to be aware of in the adopt phase.
-It is best practice for defense organizations to:
+It's best practice for defense organizations to:

 - Create a migration plan that meets your needs
 - Incentivize modernization